(This was a keynote speech to students at the UNI 2023 Harvest Conference)

 That’s the 10,000 foot view.
 In reality I had to learn to deal with rejection, fierce competition, bad reviews, insults and during a certain period, having gone broke.

-I learned to believe in myself.
-And I learned to take failures and turn them into lessons from which I consistently began creating successes.
-Psychologist Abraham Maslow might have said I discovered “self-actualization”; the concept of individuals striving to reach their full potential and fulfil their unique purpose.
+I had to find ways to believe in myself; to take failures and turn them into lessons to create success.
+Psychologist Abraham Maslow might have said I was on my way to discover “self-actualization”; the concept of individuals striving to reach their full potential and fulfill their unique purpose.

 I’ve attended my share of seminars and have heard countless speakers say the very same thing: Believe in yourself and learn from your mistakes.
 And those tenets are true, but they don’t tell us how to believe in ourselves.
 Or how to turn negatives into positives.

-The HOW is to build new habits and by exercising our brains like we do any muscle, to a stronger capacity for confidence and to overcome our fears.
+The “how” is to build new habits and by exercising our brains like any muscle, to a stronger capacity for confidence and to overcome our fears.

 The first time I discovered that fear can be conquered was in college.
 There was a talent show for hundreds of other students and I choose to do standup comedy since I was a relatively funny guy.
-I worked up a 20-minute routine and did my act in front of friends, teachers, community members AND I BOMBED.
+I worked up a 20-minute routine and did my act in front of friends, teachers, community members, and I bombed.
 BOMBED.
 Not a laugh.
-My girlfriend at the time said it was the most embarrassing experience of her life to be associated with someone who was so UN-funny.
+My girlfriend at the time said it was the most embarrassing experience of her life just to be associated with someone who was so UN-funny.

 I was afraid to go to the student union after that.
 I didn’t want to go to the cafeteria to eat.
 But after a while I realized something….